Karim-ezzedine/CartKit/README.md

 Applications are expected to assemble a `CartConfiguration` in their dependency-injection or composition layer.
 This configuration defines how carts behave, where they are stored, and which policies are applied.

-CartKit performs no implicit setup and relies on no global state.
+> CartKit performs no implicit setup and relies on no global state.
+> All behavior is defined through explicit configuration.

 ### Building a CartConfiguration